pivotal-cf/docs-partners-template/README.md

 After each session of writing or revising your docs source files, commit and push them to your github repo.

+#### Follow the Style Rules

+For basic style questions, see the _Chicago Manual of Style_.

+See [Notes for Tile Authors](https://docs.google.com/spreadsheets/d/11rtJAoz1r3mvAHt-gXryFVeClgwP58_KOH3yupsWGHA/edit?usp=sharing) for some specific style guidance.

 Happy documenting!